shreyashkumar95/TwitterBot/README.md

       -l {0,1,2}, --log {0,1,2}
                             change logging level

-#### Log Levels
+    Logging Levels
     - 0 : logging is disabled (default)
     - 1 : errors and program arguments are logged
     - 2 : tweets (incoming and outgoing), errors, and program arguments are logged

 # Installation